bbalser/HIP/HIP-oracles-reward-epoch-realignment.md

 ## Motivation

-Because the reward curve always changes at 00:00:00 UTC, ex.
-2023-08-01 00:00:00 UTC, having the rewards epoch start and end at 01:00:00 UTC allows all the rewards in the epoch to be earned at the same rate.
+Having the reward epoch include data from 2 different calendar dates added complexity for the recent havening.
+The rewards calculated at 2023-08-01 01:30:00 UTC included 23 hours of data from July 31st and 1 hour of data from August 1st and since the halvening happened at August 1st 00:00:00 UTC, then this last hour earned rewards at a different rate than the previous 23 hours.
+Changing the reward epoch to be from 00:00:00 UTC to 00:00:00 UTC will eliminate this problem.

 ## Stakeholders